md-sawrab/md-sawrab.github.io/_posts/2024-12-07-Statistics For Data Science - Basic Statistics.md

 - Average(mean) marks of students in an exam.
 - Estimating the average height of all students in a school based on a sample of 100 students.

+### **Why Statistics is important?**

+Imagine you're the owner of an online bookshop.
+You have customer data.
+Now, you want to know how many books were sold in the last week, which books sold the most, and which customer purchased the most books.

+Here's where statistics comes in:

+With statistics, you can analyze your customer data to uncover insights.
+You might discover that "Data Science for Beginners" is the bestselling book.
+These insights allow you to create effective marketing strategies for your business.
+For example, knowing which book is popular helps you focus your promotions on high-demand books, target specific customer groups, or even create personalized offers based on purchasing trends.

 ### **Some Key Concepts**